techops-recsys-lateral-hiring/dataengineer-transformations-python/README.md

 ### Verify setup

-The following commands should be running successfully
+> All of the following commands should be running successfully

 #### Run unit tests